solidx00/ICP-based-Localization/README.md

-# ICP-based Localization
+# 📌 Localizer2D - Robot Localization using ICP in ROS

-📌 Localizer2D - Robot Localization using ICP in ROS
+###🔹 Overview

 Localizer2D is a robot localization system based on ICP (Iterative Closest Point) developed in ROS (Robot Operating System).
 It uses laser scanner data and a map to estimate the robot's position in a probabilistic way.